 This strategy is one of the quickest ways to lower your car payment while saving money on interest.
 Most local community banks and small credit unions are able to offer lower interest rates, than other bigger financial institutions.
 By shopping around at a few different places, you can verify if you’re able to refinance the car loan to a better interest rate.

 Anything more than a 1% savings is generally worth any additional fees and closing costs.
 Add in the fact that you could keep paying the same payment and you could really knock out your car loan faster.

 Pay Half the Payment Every Two Weeks

-This may seem like a wash, but if your current lender allows you to make biweekly payments, sign up for it right now.
+This may seem like a wash, but if your current lender allows you to make biweekly payments, sign up for it right now (ReadyForZero can help with this).
 When you make payments more frequently, the money goes straight to the principal balance faster than with a once-a-month payment schedule.

 This in turn will save you lots of money on interest payments.
 Just be sure that your lender won’t charge you excess fees to set this up, or that your loan contract doesn’t have any other payment requirements.

 Bring in Extra Money

 Lastly, in addition to the Gigs for Goals method, one of most effective ways to pay off any loan faster is to make more money.
 You can do this in multiple ways, with everything from working extra hours at your job, to offering services on a site like Fiverr, to doing teaching or tutoring on the weekends.
 The options are limitless.

 Although working more to bring in extra funds might sound daunting, just remember that it’s only for a short time until you can pay off your car loan.
 And when used in conjunction to one of the ideas mentioned above, you could pay off your car loan in half the time.
 This will bring you one step closer to regaining financial independence!